Constitutional reforms of Sulla: Magistracies

-He also made the traditional order in which offices were held (cursus honorum) a legal requirement (e.g. to be elected consul, one had to have been praetor) and required a ten-year period between re-election to office with minimum ages to various offices.
+Sulla made the traditional order in which offices were held (cursus honorum) a legal requirement (e.g. to be elected consul, one had to have been praetor) and required a ten-year period between re-election to office with minimum ages to various offices.
 Among his other changes to elections, he neutered the plebeian tribunes, turning the office into a dead-end position with little power: their ability to veto public business was removed along with powers to propose legislation.
 Moreover, anyone elected to the tribunate was thence ineligible to future elected office.
 Their powers were reduced only to protecting citizens from a magistrate's arbitrary actions.

 The effects of these changes to the magistracies was profound.
-Citizens no longer would have tribunes call meetings, give political speeches, or vote on tribunician legislation.
-The process of electing magistrates, however, had little changed, with politicians still campaigning before the people.
-And while the people had not lost their sovereign power to make laws, they instead "were simply called upon to ratify laws that had already been approved by the senate and that were proposed by the highest magistrates".
+Citizens no longer would have tribunes call meetings, give political speeches, or vote on tribunician legislation; however, the process of electing magistrates had little changed, with politicians still campaigning before the people.
+While the people had not lost their sovereign power to make laws, they instead "were simply called upon to ratify laws that had already been approved by the senate and that were proposed by the highest magistrates".
 Limits also were placed on the discretion of governors in the field.
 Instead of appointing them to wage a campaign of some sort, Sulla required them to go to a province, defined as specific geographic area, and then stay there without deviating from instructions provided by the senate until relieved.
 The penalties for breaking these laws (cf Caesar) were also severe.

 Other

-In the realm of religion, he repealed the lex Domitia de sacerdotiis of 104, which placed the election of priests into the hands of the people, returning to the older system of co-option.
+In the realm of religion, Sulla repealed the lex Domitia de sacerdotiis of 104, which placed the election of priests into the hands of the people, returning to the older system of co-option.
 The Temple of Jupiter Optimus Maximus on the Capitoline hill, which had burnt down in 83, was rebuilt, named after a close ally of Sulla's, Quintus Lutatius Catulus.
 He also abolished the grain dole and Roman state's subsidies to control food prices in the city.
 He also, as dictator, expanded Rome's sacred city boundary, the pomerium.

 Fate of the Sullan constitution

 Sulla resigned from his dictatorship at the end of 81 and promptly took office as consul for 80.
-Conceiving "of his dictatorship in quasi-republican terms, as a special office undertaken to... [establish] a constitutional (republican) form of government" and imagining himself as a lawgiver, he became ordinary consul in the first year of his new republic.
+Conceiving "of his dictatorship in quasi-republican terms, as a special office undertaken to ... [establish] a constitutional (republican) form of government" and imagining himself as a lawgiver, he became ordinary consul in the first year of his new republic.
 After his consulship, he retired and died in 78, with his funeral held in Rome at public expense, to the dismay of one of the then-consuls, Marcus Aemilius Lepidus.